Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Mathematical preliminaries

 \subsection{$\theta$-metric space}

-We treat both Euclidean and Lorentzian space-time simultaneously in this study.
-Physicists often utilise an analytic continuation for a propagator function concerning the time coordinate in the quantum field theory.
-The pure-imaginary variable replaces a real-valued time coordinate, and a point in the Minkowski space is mapped to that in the Euclidean space.
-Here, we propose an alternative method: two metric spaces are continuously connected using a one-parameter family of metrics, namely the $\theta$-(parameterised-)metric.
+We treat both Euclidean ($SO(4)$) and Lorentzian ($SO(1,3)$) space-time simultaneously in this study.
+In the quantum field theory, we utilise an analytic continuation for a propagator function concerning the time coordinate.
+An imaginary number replaces the time coordinate, and a point in Euclidean space is mapped to that in Minkowski space.
+Here, we propose an alternative method: two metric spaces are continuously connected using a one-parameter family of metrics, namely the \emph{$\theta$-metric}.

-Four-dimensional spaces with the Euclidean- or Lorentzian metric have accidental isomorphism such that:
+Four-dimensional spaces with Eudlidean- or Lorentzian metric have accidental isomorphism such that: